Cannaset/CUDA-Based-Parallel-Processing-for-Diabetes-Classification-Using-the-K-Nearest-Neighbor-Algorithm/README.md

 ## Author

-This project was developed as a parallel computing experiment to compare CPU serial processing and GPU CUDA parallel processing for KNN-based diabetes classification.
+This project was developed to fulfill the final project requirement of the Parallel Computing course.
+The implementation focuses on comparing the performance of CPU-based serial processing and GPU-based CUDA parallel processing in K-Nearest Neighbor (KNN) diabetes classification.